 Enable Dark Mode for Windows 10 Settings and Apps

-To enable the new dark theme, head to Settings > Personalization > Colors.
+To enable Dark Mode, head to Settings > Personalization > Colors.
 Select the “Dark” option from the drop-down menu under the “Choose your color” section.

-You can also choose to set your theme separately in the Groove music player and Movies & TV video player apps.
-However, they’ll just use your system theme setting by default.
-You don’t have to change the setting manually, as you do with Edge.
+You can also set your theme separately in the Groove music player, Movies & TV video player, and Photos apps.
+However, they’ll use your system theme setting by default.
+You don’t have to change the setting manually.

 Enable the Dark Theme in Microsoft Office

-Microsoft Office 2016 also contains a dark theme that isn’t enabled by default, and must be manually enabled.
+Microsoft Office also contains a dark mode, or theme, that isn’t enabled by default and must be manually enabled.

-Your theme choice will apply to all Office applications.
-So, if you set this option in Word and later open Excel, Excel will also be using a dark theme.
+Your theme choice applies to all Office applications.
+So, if you set this option in Word and later open Excel, Excel should also use a dark theme.